The Queen of Wishful Thinking

 I’m one of those idiots that didn’t think I’d be really happy without possessions.’
 He locked eyes with a startled Gemma and went on in a voice that was raw with feeling, ‘But I was so wrong.
 Things don’t make you happy, people do.
 Which is why I am walking out of this door now and leaving.’…Look after yourself, Pat,’ said Lew.
 ‘I will.
 And you.
 Life’s too short to struggle on when you know you’re in the wrong place.
 See you around.
 Keep in touch with me.
 Please.’
 And before Lew could say that of course he would, Patrick, like a hirsute Elvis, had left the building.

 Milly Johnson has a great gift.
-She has a way of making the reader (me, at least) of not just disliking or not approving of the adversaries to the sympathetic central characters but hating them with a passion.
+She has a way of making the reader (me, at least) not just disliking or not approving of the adversaries of the sympathetic central characters but hating them with a passion.
 Usually, these are bad spouses and that is the case in The Queen of Wishful Thinking.
 It is the journey two nice people who are meant for each other but who have to lose their spouses from hell first.
 But it is also about a woman finding fulfillment in a career and life outside of any romance.
 It is set in the fascinating world of antiques-So much more interesting than ice cream shops or tea shops!
 And this world, both in and out of the antique “emporium”, is full of complex and fully rounded secondary characters both funny and sad.

 Character development is another of Milly’s great gifts.
 In this one, Milly largely avoids writing our heroine, Bonnie, as a complete and utter victim.
 Yes, she is victimized and victimized horribly, but she is a woman with a plan.
 That said though, some of her decisions later in the book, were still very disappointing.
 I appreciate that the author tried to explain how Bonnie got herself in such untenable situations and was trying throughout the book to get herself out.
 That hasn’t always been the case with Milly Johnson and it often has tempted me to throw my Kindle across the room.
 If it had been a paper book, I probably would have!